Baghdad Clock

-The Baghdad Clock is a public building located near the Green Zone, in Baghdad, Iraq.
+The Baghdad Clock is a public building located in the Green Zone, in Baghdad, Iraq.
 Prior to 2003 the building was employed as a museum and featured a large clock tower.
 However, the building was heavily damaged during the 2003 invasion of Iraq.
 It was reconstructed later and is now the seat of the Supreme Court of Iraq.

+The building's museum has seven halls where gifts given to former Iraqi President Saddam Hussein are displayed.